 Coherence and comparability

 The household income estimates are largely consistent with the main estimates of income published from the Household Finances Survey (HFS) in our The effects of taxes and benefits on household income, disposable income estimate dataset.
-These are typically published at the UK level, but are consistent with the GB figures in the housing purchase affordability release, across the income distribution.
+These are typically published at the UK level, but are consistent with UK figures in the housing purchase affordability release, across the income distribution.
 Like the data in the HFS release, these income estimates are distributed by all the individuals in households (individually weighted) so that a one-person household does not have the same impact as a multi-person household.
 The income estimates in this housing purchase affordability release are presented at decile points (we do not use the mid-points of deciles) and are nominal (not adjusted for inflation).